Practical information

 Divide the length of the roll by the pattern repeat and round down the result.

-10 meters (roll length) : 32 cm (pattern repeat) = 31.25 patterns.
+1000 cm (10 m roll length) ÷ 32 cm (pattern repeat) = 31.25 patterns.

-31 patterns (on the roll) : 9 patterns (per strip) = 3.44 strips
+31 patterns (on the roll) ÷ 9 patterns (per strip) = 3.44 strips

-31 patterns (on the roll) : 10 patterns (per strip) = 3.1 strip
+– 31 patterns (on the roll) ÷ 10 patterns (per strip) = 3.1 strip

-Step 6: The required number of rolls
+Step 6: Calculate the required number of rolls

 Before you start wallpapering

 Please exercise caution when installing your wallpaper or when enlisting the services of a professional installer, as we cannot reimburse installation fees for tradespeople or third parties, nor can we assume responsibility for any installation errors.
-All of our wallpapers are designed for ‘Paste The Wall’ application, meaning the decorator should apply adhesive to the wall and not directly to the wallpaper itself.
+All of our wallpapers are designed for Paste the Wall application, meaning the decorator should apply adhesive to the wall and not directly to the wallpaper.

-We recommend using a premium-quality tub adhesive or an equivalent high-quality pH-neutral, solvent-free adhesive with fungicide protection, in a light-grade consistency.
+We recommend using a premium-quality tub adhesive or an equivalent high-quality, pH-neutral, solvent-free adhesive with fungicide protection, in a light-grade consistency.
 Avoid using self-mix adhesives, as they are not suitable for our products.
 All-purpose and heavy-duty pastes are also not recommended.

 Please be careful to prevent adhesive from coming into contact with the printed surface of the wallpaper.
 If accidental contact occurs, gently remove it with a clean, dry sponge.

-Prior to wallpaper installation, it is crucial to prepare the surfaces thoroughly
+Prior to wallpaper installation, it is crucial to prepare the surfaces thoroughly:

 • For painted surfaces, use sandpaper to roughen the surface, creating a good key for adhesion.
 If you encounter powdery or flaky areas on the walls, carefully scrape them clean and apply an oil-based primer.
 Allow the primer to dry completely before proceeding.